muhammadsalihu/softpreneur/README.md

 - In Future Iteration of this project, his works will be minted as an NFT and deployed to the Blockchain.

-The Next Iteration of this project will be to build MotionwaresDAO as a Network State (Inspired by Balajis work).
+The Next Iteration of this project will also be to build MotionwaresDAO as a Network State (Inspired by Balajis work).

 The following resources will be utilised as a sequel to build upon this work:
 - https://thenetworkstate.com/